The danger of ignoring your calendars in a migration.

 Calendars and schedules are a critical component of your daily workflow, but are mostly neglected or given scant attention during a migration.
 Without correctly and accurately migrating calendars, employee productivity drops substantially post-migration.
 Sumatra’s solution minimizes this negative impact.

-Watch our video on moving Oracle Beehive calendars, contacts, and tasks into Office 365.
-We can do the same with Meeting Maker, Oracle Calendar Server, and Zimbra.
-We can migrate Google Calendar into Exchange as well (but no enterprise has asked for it yet).
+Watch our video on moving full-state calendars, contacts, and tasks Between Microsoft Exchange and Office 365.
+We can do the same with Meeting Maker, Oracle Calendar Server, Beehive, and Zimbra.

 How much can you save?

 If your Office 365-enabled employees are earning $100 an hour (on average) and it takes 2-3 hours to re-create their calendar (and do not forget the conference rooms and resources!) that is a productivity loss of $200-$300 PER PERSON.
 We have historically found this to be a conservative estimate.
 Multiply that by the number of users you’re migrating.